-[Enter POSTHUMUS.]
+Enter POSTHUMUS LEONATUS

-Must be half-workers?
-We are all bastards: And that most venerable man which I Did call my father, was I know not where When I was stamp'd.
-Some coiner with his tools Made me a counterfeit; yet my mother seem'd The Dian of that time.
-So doth my wife The nonpareil of this.
+Is there no way for men to be but women Must be half-workers?
+We are all bastards; And that most venerable man which I Did call my father, was I know not where When I was stamp'd; some coiner with his tools Made me a counterfeit: yet my mother seem'd The Dian of that time so doth my wife The nonpareil of this.
 O, vengeance, vengeance!
-Me of my lawful pleasure she restrain'd And pray'd me oft forbearance; did it with A pudency so rosy, the sweet view on't Might well have warm'd old Saturn; that I thought her As chaste as unsunn'd snow.
+Me of my lawful pleasure she restrain'd And pray'd me oft forbearance; did it with A pudency so rosy the sweet view on't Might well have warm'd old Saturn; that I thought her As chaste as unsunn'd snow.
 O, all the devils!
-This yellow lachimo, in an hour,--was't not?--Or less,--at first?--perchance he spoke not, but, Like a full-acorn'd boar, a German one, Cried "O!" and mounted; found no opposition But what he look'd for should oppose and she Should from encounter guard.
+This yellow Iachimo, in an hour,--wast not?--Or less,--at first?--perchance he spoke not, but, Like a full-acorn'd boar, a German one, Cried 'O!' and mounted; found no opposition But what he look'd for should oppose and she Should from encounter guard.
 Could I find out The woman's part in me!
-For there's no motion That tends to vice in man, but I affirm It is the woman's part; be it lying, note it, The woman's; flattering, hers; deceiving, hers; Lust and rank thoughts, hers, hers; revenges, hers; Ambitions, covetings, change of prides, disdain, Nice longing, slanders, mutability, All faults that may be nam'd, nay, that hell knows, Why, hers, in part or all; but rather, all.
-For even to vice They are not constant, but are changing still One vice, but of a minute old, for one Not half so old as that.
-I'll write against them, Detest them, curse them; yet 'tis greater skill

-In a true hate, to pray they have their will.
-The very devils cannot plague them better.
+For there's no motion That tends to vice in man, but I affirm It is the woman's part: be it lying, note it, The woman's; flattering, hers; deceiving, hers; Lust and rank thoughts, hers, hers; revenges, hers; Ambitions, covetings, change of prides, disdain, Nice longing, slanders, mutability, All faults that may be named, nay, that hell knows, Why, hers, in part or all; but rather, all; For even to vice They are not constant but are changing still One vice, but of a minute old, for one Not half so old as that.
+I'll write against them, Detest them, curse them: yet 'tis greater skill In a true hate, to pray they have their will: The very devils cannot plague them better.